Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars

-The model relies on a series of simplifications repeatedly used in the modern literature \cite{Lai:2006af, Witte:2021arp, Hook:2018iia, Safdi:2018oeu, Leroy:2019ghm, Battye:2019aco, Perna:2012wn, Zhuravlev:2021fvm}.
-As a consequence, it does not apply in the sectors $\omega_p\!\!>\!\omega$, $\Gamma\!\gtrsim\!1$ and $\omega\!\gtrsim\!\omega_{\!_B}$ — i.e., sectors where O-modes are evanescent, adiabatic sectors or distant regions where the field becomes relatively weaker, respectively.
-Nevertheless, authors in \cite{Lai:2006af} indicated how alternative conversion mechanism can be efficient in different segments on the path of the outgoing photons — e.g., adiabatic conversion in the interstellar medium (ISM) enveloping the magnetosphere.
-It would be possible to extract new equations under different hypothesis.
-Future lines are to extend the $\omega\!<<\!\omega_{\!_B}$ sector by adopting a `weak' field — see appendix \ref{C} —, the propagation of oblique modes extending the $\omega_p\!\!<\!\omega$ region, arbitrary $\theta_m$ and $\alpha_m$, to perform 2D or even 3D calculations, etc. Those endeavors would refine and complement our path-finding results.
-On the other hand, some estimates might be in tension with the altitude from the stellar surface at which the radiation starts — i.e., regions with $z_c\!\lesssim\!h_{0}$.
+The conversion probabilities obtained from Eq.$\,$\ref{Eq.3.2} would be inaccurate in sectors in tension with the following limits: $\omega_p\!>\!\omega$, $\Gamma\!\gtrsim\!1$ and $\omega\!\gtrsim\!\omega_{\!_B}$ — i.e., sectors where O-modes are evanescent, adiabatic sectors or distant regions where the field becomes relatively weaker, respectively —.
+Consequently, we ruled out the model in these regions.
+In spite that the oscillation amplitudes tend to be lower beyond these limits and therefore our interest is reduced accordingly, methods that can be used to extend the model to those sectors — shaded in Fig.$\,$\ref{fig_4} — have been suggested, e.g., multi-dimensional numerical calculations can extend the $\omega\!<\!<\!\omega_{\!_B}$ sector by enabling a `weak' field and also the propagation of oblique modes extending the $\omega_p\!>\!\omega$ space, ray-tracing technique, etc. \cite{Leroy:2019ghm, Witte:2021arp,Battye:2021xvt, Millar:2021gzs}.
+On the other hand, the claim that Quantum Electrodynamics (QED) modifications to Maxwell’s equations due to vacuum polarization suppresses axion–(X-ray)photon conversion in highly magnetic neutron stars has been entrenched for many years \cite{Raffelt:1987im}.
+As a result of this, the possibility of relativistic axions with keV energies originating from photon-axion conversion in magnetic stars, or X-rays, bombarding the Earth causing observable effects has been neglected for decades.
+However, we have found, due to a higher pair density consistent with the current picture of neutron stars, a broad $\omega^2_p\!>\!Q_{\mathrm{QED}}$ sector at which the tension with QED vanishes in a more realistic neutron star model beyond the anachronistic Goldreich\&Julian’s density profile adopted firstly in \cite{Raffelt:1987im} and later in more contemporary works.
+The numerical approach of \cite{Fortin:2018ehg} would allow the simulations to be extended to the parameter space where vacuum polarization effects are relevant, i.e., $\omega^2_p\!<\!Q_{\mathrm{QED}}$, where the conversion probability is, however, suppressed by many orders of magnitude.
+Finally, some estimates might be in tension with the altitude from the stellar surface at which the radiation starts — i.e., regions with $z_c\!\lesssim\!h_{0}$ —.